jpy-luke/orbital-parameters-playground/README.md

 Run by ´npm install´ and ´npm run dev´.

+Can be demoed [here](https://red-sand-07cb3eb03.azurestaticapps.net) but no guarantees of permanent availability.

 Initialized as a [Nuxt.js](https://nuxtjs.org/) application using [Vue 2](https://vuejs.org/).
 Using [Babylon.js](https://www.babylonjs.com) as the WebGL engine and [influence-utils](https://github.com/Influenceth/influence-utils) to compute orbital positions.